rajatrokde/demo-site/README.md

 # demo-site
-website in s3 using github cicd
+hosting website in s3 using github workflow